felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 *"You know what?
 I think DevOps would be a good fit for you."*

-If you are someone with impostor syndrome, receiving this kind of information is a mixed bag.
-On one hand, it finally provides an explanation of why you were having so much difficulty accomplishing the tasks you were given, which is a big plus. *"Of course, it all makes sense now!
+For  someone with impostor syndrome, receiving this kind of information is a mixed bag.
+On one hand, it finally provides an explanation to  why you are  having such a difficult time  accomplishing the tasks you were given.
+This  is a big plus. *"Of course, it all makes sense now!
 I'm bad at machine learning because, deep down, I'm a DevOps!
 Change my title now, please!
 This will fix all my problems"*, I would say to myself.
 On the other hand, it places you in front of an undodgeable
 question: *"What the heck is DevOps, anyway?"*

-You can then imagine why, depending on the day, my imposter syndrome simply got out of control.
+You can then imagine why, depending on the day, my impostor syndrome simply got out of control.
 I was a Physicist who changed career paths after my Masters degree (because I felt I was bad at research) to become an ML scientist, only to realize I was even worse at that job, so